Seven ways of a javascript iterate object with example

 You can check my other post on Javascript check substring exists in a String

-javascript iterate object to iterate object code examples
+javascript Looping object examples

 Object

-is a group of key-value pairs separated by commas.
+is a collection of key-value pairs separated by commas, enclosed in {}

 How do enumerate the properties of a javascript object?